A localized consensus-based sampling algorithm: Introduction

-Furthermore, we denote by $e_i$ the $i$th column of an identity matrix and by $\bm 1$ a vector of ones, both of implicit length.
-The indicator function $\mathbbm 1_{S}$ takes the value $1$ if the condition $S$ is true, and $0$ otherwise.
+We denote by $e_i$ the $i$th column of an identity matrix and by $\bm 1$ a vector of ones, both of implicit length.
+In addition, we define the Mahalanobis norm of a vector $v\in\bR^n$ weighted by the inverse of a positive definite matrix $A\in\bR^{n\times n}$ as